 And once again, this is where the public gets a lot of their ideas about these things from science fiction movies.

-One of my favorite movies is Back to the Future.
+You know, One of my favorite movies is Back to the Future.

-In real science, and once again, we were talking about the Large Hadron Collider, The prediction of that, the Higgs particle, was over 40 years ago, and it took 10 years to build this Large Hadron Collider at a cost of $10 billion, and all of that was just to smash particles together to see if they would give you this Higgs particle.
+The prediction of that, the Higgs particle, was over forty years ago, and it took ten years to build this Large Hadron Collider at a cost of ten billion dollars.

-The prediction is that this particle will actually disintegrate and give you other things.
+What's done is the prediction is that this particle will actually disintegrate and give you other things.

 And so you don't have to see the particle directly.

-You have to see those other things.
+What you have to see is those other things.

 And that's just the same thing as seeing it.